influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

 # Example
 kapacitor define cpu-alert -tick cpu_alert.tick
 ```

+> InfluxData recommends defining a given task on the number members set in the
+> `redundancy` configuration option of the `[alert]` section of your `kapacitor.conf`.
+> For example, if you set `redundancy` to 2, then each task that generates alerts
+> should be defined on 2 members of the cluster.

 ### 3. Add an alert handler that subscribes to your topic
 Standalone alert handlers are defined using [handler files](/kapacitor/v1.5/event_handlers/#handler-file),